gamejolt/doc-help/src/guidelines/index.md

   - Racism.
   - Belittling someone for their actions, ideas or beliefs.
   - Calling someone out in a negative context in a public space.
+  - Trolling or submitting negative statements with the aim of stirring up arguments or drama.
   - Offensive images, videos and animations.
   - Posting screenshots or video of private conversations without permission of the involved parties.
   - Leaking/posting privately shared information or content (known as "doxxing").